 A woman dreams about folding laundry in her home when a scary, skinless creature comes at her with a knife.
 They battle and end up outside in the street.
 A city bus runs over the creature, and she’s detained for it.

 It’s a story about her life.
-She’s embroiled in a lawsuit with a former employer and recently found out that her former manager is spreading rumors about her, saying she’s a bad person and bad employee, and it’s preventing her from getting another job.
+She’s embroiled in a lawsuit with a former employer and recently found out that her former manager is spreading rumors about her, and it’s preventing her from getting another job.

-Notice how every detail fits together to tell the story.
-Notice how the symbolism is defined through the interconnections.
-Folding laundry, the skinless creature, the knife, the battle, the city bus, being detained.
+Every detail fits together to tell the story.
+The symbolism is defined through the interconnections: folding laundry, the skinless creature, the knife, the battle, the city bus, being detained.
 Understood in the context of the dreamer’s life, these details paint a picture.
 Alone, they’re harder to pin down.

-For example, the skinless symbolizes how the woman in the above example feels about the situation, the battle symbolizes her battle with the former employer, and the knife symbolizes the close and personal nature of that battle.
+For example, the skinless creature symbolizes how the woman in the above dream feels raw and wounded by the situation.
+The battle with the creature is a dramatization of her legal battle with her former employer.
+And the knife symbolizes the close and personal nature of that battle.

 The dots constellate around a central idea or subject.
-Some adhere closely to the center, while others reach far to pull in outlying details of the story.
+Some adhere closely to the center, while others are outlying details of the story.

 A young adult man dreams that his grandfather drives him to his new home.
 He climbs a ladder to get to the house.
 Inside, he sees family and friends but avoids them, preferring to look around on his own.
 They all leave and he sits down by the front door, relieved to finally be alone in his new home.
 The doorbell rings, and no one is there when he opens the door.
 He sits down and the doorbell rings again.
 He sees an indistinct white figure outside that disappears when he answers the door.
 The action repeats till he’s so frustrated he could punch someone.

-A ladder is popularly used in the metaphor for “climb the ladder,” but a ladder fits only one person at a time, and that possibility for symbolism seems like a better fit, especially once you know what moving into a house means in this dream.
-Are you getting ideas?
+A ladder is popularly used in the metaphor “climb the ladder,” but a ladder fits only one person at a time.
+It implies the idea “going solo” and that possibility for symbolism seems like a better fit, especially once you know what moving into a house means in this dream.

 - A new home